Alpacas2021MV/CS0-Alpacas2021MV/README.md

 - wrote three test cases and they passed
 - readme is up to date
 - Grade: 90/100 because the solution was accepted and the screenshot is above.
 Test cases should work since it returns "All test cases passed" but there could be a bug.

+## Final Project
+- Program works and runs good
+- All requirements are met and completed
+- Program has been tested many times
+- Grade: 100/100, because I met all the requirements and the game works well.